-The Municipality of the County of Kings and seven villages within have positive, accessible components as well as areas where improvements would be beneficial for everyone in the community regardless of age, ability, mobility or circumstance.
-With physical, audible and visual accessibility enhancements and a meaningful accessibility strategy, The Municipality of the County of Kings and the Villages can become a leader in accessibility.
+The Municipality of the County of Kings has some positive, accessible components as well as areas where improvements would be beneficial for everyone in the community regardless of age, ability, mobility or circumstance.
+With physical, audible and visual accessibility enhancements and a meaningful accessibility strategy, The Municipality of the County of Kings can become a leader in accessibility.

-Improved accessibility can be created through refined access, ease of use of transit, pathways and sidewalks, access to key facilities and enhanced signage and wayfinding.
-The Municipality of the County of Kings and the Villages have incontestable components of accessibility and a good foundation to become a leader in accessibility across the Annapolis Valley.
+Overall accessibility can be created through improved access, ease of use of transit, pathways and sidewalks, access to key facilities and enhanced signage and wayfinding.
+The County of Kings has some positive components of accessibility and a good foundation to become a leader in accessibility across the Annapolis Valley.
 With a strong action plan, they can provide safe, inclusive communities for all of their residents.